keyvan-m-sadeghi/keyvan-m-sadeghi.github.io/README.md

 *Lead Architect, AI Team*
 April 2017 – November 2018

-- Built and led an AI analytics team, scaling from 2 to 20+ members, to modernize legacy fleet planning systems by migrating to a SaaS platform with integrated machine learning models.
+- Formed and led an AI analytics team, scaling from 2 to 20+ members, to modernize legacy fleet planning systems by migrating to a SaaS platform with integrated machine learning models.
 - Optimized operational efficiency through data visualization and predictive analytics, resulting in measurable ROI and improved decision-making processes.
 - Played a pivotal role in legacy software migration, utilizing SQL, statistical analysis, and advanced data modeling.